historic-trails/website/sites/lanesfield-school.md

   image-url="james-lane.jpg"
 %}
 ### James Lane and the Town of Lanesfield
-[James Lane](https://en.wikipedia.org/wiki/James_Henry_Lane_(Union_general)) served as a United States senator and a Union Army general during the Civil War; he was an outspoken abolitionist who worked to eradicate slavery in Kansas.[^nyt] Lane founded Lanesfield in 1858.[^NRF1] Lane oversaw the construction of a hotel, three stores, a blacksmith shop, three churches, residential houses and a one-room schoolhouse in the town[^NRF2]; however, he did not live to see the school open as he committed suicide in 1866.[^nyt2]
+[James Lane](https://en.wikipedia.org/wiki/James_Henry_Lane_(Union_general)) served as a United States senator and as a Union Army general during the Civil War.
+He was an outspoken abolitionist who worked to eradicate slavery in Kansas.[^nyt] Lane founded Lanesfield in 1858.[^NRF1] He oversaw the construction of a hotel, three stores, a blacksmith shop, three churches, a one-room schoolhouse, and some residential houses in the town.[^NRF2] However, he did not live to see the school open as he committed suicide in 1866.[^nyt2]

 ### Lanesfield Along the Santa Fe Trail
-Trail travel was immensely important to the town's identity.
-Students from the school even noted that they could see travelers on the trail from their schoolhouse window.[^feldman] Beginning in 1870, the nearby town of Edgerton--and its new railroad station--siphoned away some of Lanesfield's population.
-Many buildings were left unused but the schoolhouse remained an important part of Lanesfield as it served all the children in the area.
+The Santa Fe Trail formed a major part of the town's identity.
+Lanesfield received monthly mail from stagecoaches traveling between Westport and Santa Fe, connecting the small town to a much broader world of cultural and commercial exchange.[NRF1] Students from the school even noted that they could see travelers on the trail from their schoolhouse window.[^feldman]

 ### The One-Room Schoolhouse in America
-The one-room schoolhouse had its heyday in rural America during the late nineteenth and early twentieth centuries.
-These schools were often the lifeblood of small rural towns.
+One-room schoolhouses were often the lifeblood of small rural towns.
 Since many areas lacked centralized school boards, curricula varied greatly from one school to the next; supplies were often limited and students and teachers had to make do with what they had.
 Teachers were responsible for teaching many different grades in one small room, with children frequently missing school to help out at home.[^jenner]
 {% include figure.html
   class="img-left"
   width="33%"